 - Exit the pool on their own.

-Once a youth has demonstrated they can perform the minimum standards they will be issued a Navy Youth Swim Licenses which is valid for 1 year from the date of issue.
+Once a youth has demonstrated they can perform the minimum standards they will be issued a Navy Youth Swim License which is valid for the remainder of the current calendar year.

 The swim license must be shown upon entering the Aquatics training facility in order to gain access to the pool.